Kwabena Donkor

-Kwabena Donkor (born on February 5,1958) is a Ghanaian politician and a former Minister for Power.
-He is the current Member of Parliament for the Pru East constituency, in the Bono East Region of Ghana.
+Kwabena Donkor (born February 5, 1958) is a Ghanaian politician and a former Minister for Power.
+He is a former Member of Parliament for the Pru East constituency, in the Bono East Region of Ghana.
 He resigned from his office as minister due to failure to end load shedding popularity known as Dumsor, having promised to resign if he did not solve this before the end of 2015.

 Early years and education

 Donkor was born on February 5, 1958, in Lonto via Yeji in the Bono East Region of Ghana.
-He holds a PhD and master's degree from the University of Bristol, and a master of business administration from Lancaster University.
+He holds a PhD and master's degree from the University of Bristol, and a Master of Business Administration from Lancaster University.

 Career

 Donkor served as the deputy minister of information from 2013 to 2014.
 He is a founding member of Petroleum Commission and he served as its chief executive officer in 2014.
 In that same year, he became a cabinet minister of the Government of Ghana.
 He became a member of the Parliament of Ghana in 2015 and served as the Chairman of the Committee on Mines and Energy.
-He currently represents the Pru East Constituency in the Bono East Region on the ticket of the National Democratic Congress.
+He represented the Pru East Constituency in the Bono East Region on the ticket of the National Democratic Congress until 7 January 2021.